-Additional commodities eligible for Coronavirus Food Assistance Program
+Additional commodities eligible for coronavirus food assistance program

 Changes to CFAP include:

-Additional details can be found in the Federal Register in the Notice of Funding Availability (NOFA) and Final Rule Correction and at www.farmers.gov/cfap.
+Additional details can be found in the Federal Register in the Notice of Funding Availability (NOFA) at https://bit.ly/2WkiHCr and Final Rule Correction at https://bit.ly/38Tst3G and at www.farmers.gov/cfap.

 Producers have several options for applying to the CFAP program:

-2. Completing the application form using their CFAP Application Generator and Payment Calculator found at farmers.gov/cfap.
+2 Completing the application form using our CFAP Application Generator and Payment Calculator found at farmers.gov/cfap.
 This Excel workbook allows customers to input information specific to their operation to determine estimated payments and populate the application form, which can be printed, then signed and submitted to their local USDA Service Center.
-An updated version with the new commodities is now available on the website.
+An updated version with the new commodities will be available on the website on July 13, 2020.

 USDA Service Centers can also work with producers to complete and securely transmit digitally signed applications through two commercially available tools: Box and OneSpan.
 Producers who are interested in digitally signing their applications should notify their local service centers when calling to discuss the CFAP application process.
 You can learn more about these solutions at farmers.gov/mydocs.